Living with Chronic Migraine: Speech & Migraine Quotes

 I write a blog named My Migraine Life

 I tell my stories, share information and bring together a community of My Migraine Lifers.
-With more than 36 Million people suffering from Migraine, everyone knows someone in their life who suffers.
+With more than 36 million people suffering from migraine, everyone knows someone in their life who suffers.

 My life feels like it is dictated by living with chronic migraines.
-But I live a happy, blessed life because of all of these people.
+But I live a happy, blessed life because of all these people.

 We all struggle, we all need understanding, and we all need support.

 Thank you all for being here today on this really cold morning.